 - The spice in the bouillon eliminates the need for garlic clove, garlic powder, minced garlic, chili powder, or cayenne pepper.

-If you can't find Tomato Bouillon With Chicken Flavor at your local grocery store near the other bouillons, look for it in the Hispanic food aisle.
+If you can't find Tomato Bouillon With Chicken Flavor at your local grocery store near the other bouillons, look for it in the Asian and Mexican food aisle.
 It is also available online.

-- Cover and cook over low heat until the water is all evaporated and the rice is cooked through.
+Cover and cook over low heat until the water is all evaporated and the rice is cooked through.
 Cooking time is about 16-20 minutes.
-You still want a little body to the nice, not mushy.

 - Measure the amount of rice needed for the number of servings you want.